 With nature walks, you have a great opportunity to get close to nature.
 It is remarkably the best way that visitors can discover what Uganda holds in terms of biodiversity.
-Ideally, it is an experiential adventure of its own that takes you through distinct habitat with diverse wildlife species which at end rewards you with memorable experiences.
-In most cases, nature walks/village walks take you to rural areas which equally get you the best of experiential African safari.
-While at the local communities adjacent the park, you have a chance to interact with locals and this allows you experience their different lifestyles, traditions and cultures.
-As, you have a chance to pay a visit to traditional homesteads depending on the destination that you will be.
+Ideally, it is an experiential adventure of its own that takes you through the distinct habitats with diverse wildlife species which at the end rewards you with memorable experiences.
+In most cases, nature walks/village walks take you to rural areas which equally get you the best of an experiential African safari.
+While at the local communities adjacent to the park, you have a chance to interact with locals and this allows you experience their different lifestyles, traditions, and cultures.
+As you have a chance to pay a visit to traditional homesteads depending on the destination that you will be.

-Nature walks are done countrywide and depending on what your travel interests are while on Uganda safari, you have opportunity to sight at varied bird species, primates, butterflies, mammals, unique tree and plant species that are of medicinal importance.
-Besides, you have the best views of the breathtaking sceneries with beautiful papyrus wetlands, lush forest cover or perhaps scenic volcanic peaks and waterfalls.
-Nature walk is not just an exciting experience but also very critical in ensuring that the terrains still offer authentic experiences for visitors on African safari in Uganda.
-The fact that nature walks can be done any part of Uganda, the notable places to get you the best of this experiential activity include;
+Nature walks are done countrywide and depending on what your travel interests are while on Uganda safari, you have the opportunity to sight at varied bird species, primates, butterflies, mammals, unique tree and plant species that are of medicinal importance.
+Besides, you have the best views of the breathtaking sceneries with beautiful papyrus wetlands, lush forest cover, or perhaps scenic volcanic peaks and waterfalls.
+The nature walk is not just an exciting experience but also very critical in ensuring that the terrains still offer authentic experiences for visitors on an African safari in Uganda.
+The fact that nature walks can be done in any part of Uganda, the notable places to get you the best of this experiential activity include;

 Murchison Falls National Park